demisto/content/Integrations/integration-mcafeeDam_README.md

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
-### dam-get-alert-by-id
+### Get information for a single alert
 ***
-Get a DAM alert from McAfee Database Activity Monitoring by alert ID
+Gets a DAM alert from McAfee Database Activity Monitoring by alert ID.
 ##### Required Permissions
 * Alerts Read
 ##### Base Command